mkonicek/coding-time/content/blog/rx-combinelatest-vs-withlatestfrom/index.md

 combineLatest simply combines multiple sources and emits any time there’s a new value from any of them.

-Here is a good example use case:
+Here is an example use case:

 ```kotlin
 // All examples below are in Kotlin